Shaaali/identity-apps/docs/guides/branding/README.md

    <tr>
       <td>Privacy Policy</td>
       <td>
-         <p>This is a link to a statement or a legal document that states how your organization collects, handles, and processes the data of your customers and visitors.</p>
+         <p>This is a link to a statement or a legal document that states how your organization collects, handles, and processes the data of your users and visitors.</p>
          <p>Once you configure a valid URL, Asgardeo will show this on the footer of the login screens.</p>
       </td>
    </tr>
    <tr>
       <td>Terms of Service</td>
       <td>
-         <p>This is a link to an agreement that your customers must agree to and abide by in order to use your organization's applications or other services.</p>
+         <p>This is a link to an agreement that your users must agree to and abide by in order to use your organization's applications or other services.</p>
          <p>Once you configure a valid URL, Asgardeo will show this on the footer of the login screens.</p>
       </td>
    </tr>